littlebunch/graphql-rs/README.md

 ```
 ./target/release/ingest-cvs -p /path/to/csv/
 ```
-The load takes about 8 minutes on my 2015 vintage MBP.
+The load takes about 8 minutes on my 2015 vintage MBP and about 4 minutes on a newish i3 iMac with 16Gb memory.

 ### Step 2: Start the service
 You need to set a couple of environment variables.
 It generally makes sense to put them in an .env file in the root path of your project which gets loaded at start-up: